Baby Axolotls Need Small Food, Clean Water, and Fast Feedback

 Baby axolotls grow fast, and their feeding needs look very different from adults.
-The best approach is small, frequent meals combined with obsessive attention to cleanliness — because leftover food can quickly destabilize a small tank or tub.
+The best approach is small, frequent meals combined with close attention to cleanliness, because leftover food can quickly destabilize a small tank or tub.

 How Often to Feed Baby Axolotls